-Parking: In most areas you are not allowed to park without a parking ticket.
+In most areas you are not allowed to park without a parking tivket.
 You can buy a parking ticket at the nearest ticket machine.
-You can use the Easy Park App to help yourself avoiding parking fines.
+You can also use the Easy Park app to help yourself avoid parking fines.

-When a foreign TV or film crew wish to get permission to park in Copenhagen they should contact e-mail: email@example.com
+When a foreign TV or film crew wish to get permission to park in Copenhagen, they should contact: email@example.com

 - Period of stay

-If you want parking dispensation it is necessary to inform, which registration numbers you have on your production cars.
+If you want a parking dispensation it is necessary to inform about the registration numbers/license plates of the production cars.

 Traffic and Urban Life Department